r-elopre/Titanic-Logistic-Regression-Model/README.md

 # Titanic Logistic Regression Model

 ## Project Overview
 This project trains a logistic regression model to predict passenger survival on the Titanic using the preprocessed dataset `train_scaled.csv`.
 The goal is to build a baseline machine learning model for binary classification (survived or not survived), evaluate its performance, and visualize the results.
 The project includes data loading, train-test split, model training, evaluation with accuracy and confusion matrix, visualization using Seaborn, and saving predictions to a CSV file.
-Additionally, a bar chart visualizes the distribution of predicted outcomes.
-This serves as a foundational exercise in machine learning, demonstrating key skills like data preprocessing, model training, evaluation, and visualization.
+This serves as a foundational exercise in machine learning, demonstrating key skills like data preprocessing, model training, and evaluation.

-The project is implemented in Python scripts (`titanic_model_logreg.py` and `plot_predictions_distribution.py`) and documented in a Markdown file (`titanic_logreg_documentation.md`) for portfolio purposes.
+The project is implemented in a Python script (`titanic_model_logreg.py`) and documented in a Markdown file (`titanic_logreg_documentation.md`) for portfolio purposes.

 ## Dataset
 The dataset (`train_scaled.csv`) contains 891 rows and 18 columns, with the following features: